sgopika1999/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 __#1.
 Tools Installed__

-        Virtual Studio code

-        Python 3.11.3 or higher

-        MySQL

-#2.
-Required Libraries

-streamlit, easyocr, mysql-connector,python, pandas

-#3.
-Import Libraries

-#Image handling libraries

-import easyocr

-#File handling libraries

-import os

-import re

-#SQL library

-import mysql.connector as sq

-#Pandas

-import pandas as pd

-#Dashboard libraries

-import streamlit as st

-from streamlit_option_menu import option_menu

-#4.
-ETL and EDA Process
-#a) Extracting the data

-Extract the particular business card data by using easyocr.

-#b) Transforming the data

-After the extraction process, the text data extracted is converted into a structured data in the form of dataframe

-#c) Loading data

-After the transformation process, the data in the form of dataframe is stored in the MySQL database

-#d) Visualizing, Updating, deleting the data

-The extracted data can be visualized in the form of dataframe.

-The data can also be updated, modified and deleted from the database.

-#User Guide

-#Step 1.
-Home Tab

-It provides a brief overview of the project and the tools required for the project.

-#Step 2.
-Upload and Extract

-In this tab, Browse a a business card file (image) using browse file button and upload the image in upload here section.
-The image will be processed, required data will be collected.
-The processed image will appear with collected data in the text format.

-Upoad the data to MySQL by clicking upload to MySQL button.

-The fetched data will appear in the form of data frame.

-#Step 3.
-Modify

-In this page, we can alter the data collected from a business card, uplaod the modified data to the SQL database and then we can view the modified data as well.
-Similarly, we can delete the data from MySQL database.
+-Virtual Studio code

+-Python 3.11.3 or higher

+-MySQL

+__#2.
+Required Libraries__

+-streamlit, easyocr, mysql-connector,python, pandas

+__#3.
+Import Libraries__

+__#Image handling libraries__

+-import easyocr

+__#File handling libraries__

+-import os

+-import re

+__#SQL library__

+-import mysql.connector as sq

+__#Pandas__

+-import pandas as pd

+__#Dashboard libraries__

+-import streamlit as st

+-from streamlit_option_menu import option_menu

+__#4.
+ETL and EDA Process__
+__# a) Extracting the data__

+-Extract the particular business card data by using easyocr.

+__# b) Transforming the data__

+-After the extraction process, the text data extracted is converted into a structured data in the form of dataframe

+__#c) Loading data__

+-After the transformation process, the data in the form of dataframe is stored in the MySQL database

+__# d) Visualizing, Updating, deleting the data__

+-The extracted data can be visualized in the form of dataframe.

+-The data can also be updated, modified and deleted from the database.

+__#User Guide__

+__# Step 1.
+Home__

+-It provides a brief overview of the project and the tools required for the project.

+__# Step 2.
+Upload and Extract__

+-In this tab, Browse a a business card file (image) using browse file button and upload the image in upload here section.
+-The image will be processed, required data will be collected.
+-The processed image will appear with collected data in the text format.
+-Upoad the data to MySQL by clicking upload to MySQL button.
+-The fetched data will appear in the form of data frame.

+__# Step 3.
+Modify__

+-In this page, we can alter the data collected from a business card, uplaod the modified data to the SQL database and then we can view the modified data as well.
+-Similarly, we can delete the data from MySQL database.